strapdata/elassandra/docs/elassandra/source/configuration.rst

 | ``index_static_columns``      | dynamic | type, index                  | **false**                                | If true and index_static_only is false, indexes static columns in the elasticsearch documents, otherwise, ignore static columns.                                                                                            |
 +-------------------------------+---------+------------------------------+------------------------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-Sizing and tunning
+Sizing and tuning
 ------------------

-Basically, Elassandra requires much CPU than standelone Cassandra or Elasticsearch and Elassandra write throughput should be half the cassandra write throughput if you index all columns.
-If you only index a subset of columns, write performances would be better.
+Basically, Elassandra requires much CPU than standalone Cassandra or Elasticsearch and Elassandra write throughput should be half the Cassandra write throughput if you index all columns.
+If you only index a subset of columns, write performance would be better.

 Design recommendations :